-- On the Antimalware dashboard, review the Detected Threats blade and click a server name with remediated threats.
+- On the Antimalware dashboard, review the Detected Threats area and click a server name with remediated threats.

 - On the Search the malware encyclopedia page, click the malware item to view more details about it.

 - On the Microsoft Malware Protection Center page for the malware item, review information in the Summary section.
-This section describes how your antimalware software can detect and remove the threat and provides information about what threat the malware might have to your computers.
+It describes how your antimalware software can detect and remove the threat.
+It also provides information about what threat the malware might have to your computers.

 Review protection status

-- On the Antimalware dashboard, review the Protection Status blade and click No real time protection.
+- On the Antimalware dashboard, review the Protection Status area and click No real-time protection.

 - Search shows a list of servers without protection.